j-war/CertTrust/README.md

 - Will handle certificates saved with CRLF and LF endings as well as some missing fields.

 ### Known limitations and caveats:
+- Certificates without a CN may not show in Certificate Trust Settings. developer.apple.com/forums/thread/89568
 - Some certificates may not appear in the Certificate Trust Settings even if they are successfully added and usable by the simulator.
 Some certificates are not automatically toggled.
 - The TrustStore file is created after after a simulator has been started for the first time so this script will need to be run afterwards.
 - You may need to close and reopen the simulator after running the script.